bel-caylor/new2/wp-content/plugins/adrotate/readme.txt

 * Widgets and blocks for ads and groups
 * Use PHP snippets to place ads directly in your theme files

-= Extra features in AdRotate Pro =
+= Some of the extra features in AdRotate Pro =

 **AdRotate Professional** is the premium version of **AdRotate Banner Manager** offering even more features and functionality such as: